Is Eternatus Good in Sword & Shield Playthrough?

 Tutor Moves

-Eternatus Guide
+Eternatus Sword & Shield Guide

 In Sword & Shield, Eternatus's biggest threats include Lapras (Ice), Garchomp (Ground), and Reuniclus (Psychic), all carrying super-effective STAB moves.
 Dragon-type attackers are also a problem.
 Eternatus has enough bulk to absorb a hit, but don't push the matchup.
 Pivot to a teammate that resists.